opendocsg/slw-judgments-backfill/2008_SGHC_17/report.md

 6 April 2005 the plaintiff wrote to inform the defendant of her intention to appeal against Tan J’s dec ision and requested that payment of taxed c osts ordered against her in earlier proc eedings be held in abeyanc e.

-11 April 2005 the defendant served a statutory demand on the plaintiff for payment of c osts ordered against her by the Court of Appeal in the earlier proc eedings (see [2001] SGCA 10).
+11 April 2005 the defendant served a statutory demand on the plaintiff for payment of c osts ordered against her by the Court of Appeal in the earlier proc eedings (see <span class="citation">[2001] SGCA 10</span>).

 29 April 2005 the plaintiff applied in OSB No. 38 of 2005 to set aside or to stay the statutory demand (“the bankruptc y proc eedings”).